bharatb964/Intel-Scene-Classification/README.md

 <img src="images/loss.PNG" width="500">

+#### Confusion matrix:
 Lets plot the confusion matrix for the predicted images:

 <img src="images/Capture1.PNG" width="300">

+We can see from the above confusion matrix that model is most confused in classes 0,5 and 2,3.
+Which are buildings vs street and glacier vs mountains respectively, which makes sense as many images with buildings contain strees and vice versa.
+Similarely its little dificult to segeragae between mountains and glaciers.

 Lets plot some images and seet the labels.
-Im following images, the labels are in order of prediction/actual/loss/probability.
+Im following images, the labels are prediction/actual/loss/probability.

 <img src="images/Capture3.PNG" width="800">